bohkoval/federated-modules-monorepo-starter/README.md

 - `apps/main`: Container React app, which places and orchestrates React MFEs (app1 and app2)
 - `packages/components`: package with shared components (buttons, fields, etc.), which are used by the apps
 - `packages/@config`: package with shared configs for the used tools (ts, eslint, webpack, babel, etc.)

+## Guidelines

+1. If a component (util, service, etc.) is shared between 2 or more apps - place it in `shared` components app and reuse.
+If a component is used only in 1 app (even multiple times, but only 1 app) - place it in `components` folder of the app